caltechlibrary/andor/README.md

 ----------------------------

 This is a proof-of-concept project.
-It SHOULD NOT be used in a production setting.
-It is ONLY suitable for demonstration an approach to building light weight object repositories.
+It SHOULD NOT be used in any production setting.
+It is ONLY suitable for demonstrating an approach to building light weight object repositories.

 Getting help